lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 Background
 ----------

-Properties to describe the background color and image of the objects.
+Properties to describe the background color and image of Widget.

 bg_color
 ~~~~~~~~

-Set the background color of the object.
+Set background color of Widget.

 .. raw:: html